dalong0514/ITstudy/003专栏汇总/2021009斯坦福的Programming-Methodology/CS106A-Programming-Methodology-Lecture0201.md

 And when we get to Java, this'll become much more clear, but for right now, all you can think of that import's meaning is, go get me all the standard Karel stuff that Stanford's already done for me.
 And that defines this thing called Karel, which now we're extending in our Karel program.
 Uh huh?

-Student:What is the semicolon for?
+Student: What is the semicolon for?

-Instructor (Mehran Sahami):The semicolons always come at the end of the line and Karel's syntax, what they mean is this is the end of one statement.
+Instructor (Mehran Sahami): The semicolons always come at the end of the line and Karel's syntax, what they mean is this is the end of one statement.
 So at the end of the import, for example, that says import the stuff, that's the end of a statement, or for move, or pickBeeper, or turn left, that's the end of a statement.
 So we put a semicolon.
 Uh huh?

-Student:Do the stars mean anything?
+Student: Do the stars mean anything?

-Instructor (Mehran Sahami):Do stars mean anything?
+Instructor (Mehran Sahami): Do stars mean anything?
 Yeah, that star at the end of Stanford.Karel.* is actually important, and in a couple weeks you'll understand why.
 For right now, it just means get everything associated with Stanford.Karel.
 Uh huh?

-Student:So then, is the run program [inaudible]?
+Student: So then, is the run program [inaudible]?

 Instructor (Mehran Sahami):It's all part of run.
 So when Karel starts up, and you'll see that in just a second, we start – we go to run and we just start executing the statements from run.
 So let's actually run this and see what happens, and I'll take a couple more questions in a second.